wpmetabox/docsv2/docs/tutorials/beginners/copy-custom-fields.md

 Actually, cloning is copying the code of the meta boxes/custom fields group created on a site, then importing it into another site.

 On the other hand, you can create a series of custom fields on a local site only with an adequate configuration as you want.
-Then, import the code of the needed fields to the target sites.** It ensures that all of the fields which you import into the sites have the same settings.**
+Then, import the code of the needed fields to the target sites. **It ensures that all of the fields which you import into the sites have the same settings**.

 Moreover, **there is no need to install any extension of Meta Box on the target sites.**